Brain Support Network assists families with brain donation arrangements. We have helped over 1000 families, and we are honored to assist yours.

 Must our family use a funeral home?

-Yes, unless your family member is also doing a body donation.
+Yes, unless your family member is also donating his/her body.
 The funeral home generally plays a key role in the brain donation.
-Once the brain procurement is completed, the funeral home will continue with final arrangements for cremation, embalming, viewing, and/or burial.
+Once the brain recovery is completed, the funeral home will continue with final arrangements for cremation, embalming, viewing, and/or burial.

 What role does the funeral home play with brain donation?